Club Safeguarding Officers

 This is essential to provide a “first point of contact” for everyone within the club and the ECB for child safeguarding matters, and crucially, to ensure the club is adopting and implementing, the safeguarding activities necessary for it to fulfil its duty of care for children.

 The role of Club Safeguarding Officer meets the legal definition of regulated activity.
-This means that the club MUST ensure the individual is properly vetted and that he or she is not barred from working with children.
+This means that the club must ensure the individual is properly vetted and that he or she is not barred from working with children.

-Therefore, the Club Safeguarding Officer MUST have, or obtain, a current valid ECB DBS check.
+Therefore, the Club Safeguarding Officer must have, or obtain, a current valid ECB DBS check.

 Guidance on obtaining an ECB DBS check